Pondering-My-Scrolls/pondering-my-scrolls-website/_posts/2024-08-31-accessibility-checklist-for-website-content.md

 ### Design & Structure

-- **Do not use colour** as a lone source of information.
+- **Do not use colour** alone as information.
-- **New colours must pass** the appropriate contrast ratio thresholds.
+- **New colours must pass** contrast ratio thresholds.
-- **Headings** need to be placed quite frequently where it makes sense.
+- **Headings** need to be placed often where they makes sense.
 They should be brief, and describe the topic or purpose.

 ### Links